For most of us, buying a house is the biggest purchase we’ll ever make.

 There’s no definite answer for the amount of money you’ll need when buying your first house.
-It depends on a combination of factors; your location, type of property and the property market at the time you buy.
-But, there are some hidden costs involved that are easy to forget about.
+It depends on a combination of factors; your location, type of property and the property market at the time you buy, as well as any negotiation over the house price which takes place.
+There are also some hidden costs involved that are easy to forget about.

 So, how much do you need to buy a house?
 Can you actually afford it?
 Time to break it down.

 First-time buyer insurance can be tricky.
 For many, it’s unknown territory!

 But, while it’s an additional expense, it’s a necessary one.
 It’s un-likely your lender will agree to a mortgage unless you have buildings insurance in place.